 Find some structure.
 It’s that simple.
-Snapper are widely distributed and absolutely love structure of any kind.
+They are widely distributed and absolutely love structure of any kind.
 If you’re inshore, head to piers, bridges, rocks, or fallen trees.
 If you have a boat, head out into deeper water for better action.

 What Do Snapper Eat?

 Throw a cast-net over a shallow area, especially with seagrass and see what sort of baitfish you can find.
 The mangroves are excellent for this, lots of seagrass and bait in the shallows.
 Pinfish are too big for Snapper inshore, but good for offshore if you can’t get bigger baitfish.

 How to Catch Snapper—Techniques

 There isn’t much to catching snapper, you just have to be where the fish are.
-Freelining a small live baitfish is the easiest and one of the best ways to do it when the tide isn’t pulling hard.
+Free-lining a small live baitfish is the easiest and one of the best ways to do it when the tide isn’t pulling hard.
 When it is, you can use a swivel to drop an ounce or two sinker to the bottom and float the baitfish off the bottom.

 From a Small Boat – Kayak, Canoe

-If you have a boat, you’re probably going after something other than snapper, but some people do it and have a blast.
+If you have a boat, you’re probably going after something other than snappers but some people do it and have a blast.
 Especially if you’re fishing with kids and you want them to have FISH-ON often, snapper fishing is a great way to keep them interested in the hobby and coming back for more.
-What better way to spend time with your kids?!

 From a boat, hold over any sort of structure or rocks and drop a live baitfish down to see what grabs it.
-Snapper can be there by the hundreds, and you will be catching them all day if you find the right spot.
-The deeper the water, the bigger the snapper (and other fish, generally).
+This fish can be there by the hundreds, and you will be catching them all day if you find the right spot.
+The deeper the water, the bigger the fish (and other fish, generally).